JohnTelford/mkdocs_01_03_2023/docs/team_deploy.md

 - Developers working on features, fixes, or testing may deploy a private Preview website with their changes, without disturbing other developers work or the production version.
 This enables the stakeholders to monitor progress.
 See Preview Deployments

-- The slightest errors or security issues during Deploy will require [[Defect Remediation Costs​|remediating]] sometime during the life time of the website
+- The slightest errors or security issues during Deploy will require [Remediating](defect_remediation_cost.md) sometime during the life time of the website

 #### Deploy - Prerequisites